10 Iconic Chinese Poems to Deepen Your Cultural Knowledge

 About the Poem:

-Like number three on the list, this poem is from the collection called 诗经.
-In Chinese culture, peach trees and the fruits themselves are symbolic of health, longevity, vitality and in some cases, immortality.
+This poem is also from the 诗经 collection.
+In Chinese culture, peach trees and the fruits themselves are symbolic of health, longevity, vitality and (in some cases) immortality.

 Key Terms: